Why you should be excited for the fall

 Let’s get cooking!

 Nothing says autumnal like freshly baked bread and the scent of apple pie filling your home.
 Since you’ll be spending more time inside, cooking is the perfect hobby this season!
 I also get more hungry and I yearn for those warm flavours in fall and winter, so this pumpkin chorizo stew is the ideal autumn recipe to whip up every now and then, or you could opt for this slow-cooked coq au vin if you have some more time.

 But, next to food, there is also the drinks!
-I find warm drinks in summer not as pleasant, so every fall, I’m so happy to return to my many cups of tea, coffee, gluhwein (mulled wine) and hot coco.
-Although the last few drinks are not that healthy, tea and coffee can be and therefore, it can actually be a great season to focus on your health again.
+I find warm drinks in summer not as pleasant.
+Therefore, I’m so happy to return to my many cups of tea, coffee, gluhwein (mulled wine) and hot coco each fall.
+Although the last few drinks are not that healthy, tea and coffee can be.
+This can actually be a great season to focus on your health again.
 The benefits of tea and coffee are huge and when used right, it can boost your immune system like nothing else!

 Although I hate that the end of summer also means the end of the windsurfing season for me, fall is the time I usually can get back into shape.
 Sweating in an overheated gym is not fun for anyone, so with the weather cooling down, I have no excuses left not to go.
 And even for many outside sports, it’s much more pleasant (and safer) to exercise when it’s a little cooler, since the risk of a sunstroke is smaller.

 I also find that my productivity is lower in the summer.
 Many colleagues and clients are on holiday and in the fall, they’re all returning to the office.
 It has also been found by many researchers that working in a room where the temperature is roughly around 22 degrees Celsius, although the exact finding always differ slightly.
 In summer, keeping your office at 22 degrees Celsius is almost impossible, so the cooler weather may also positively affect your concentration levels.